-The main goal for the project is to create a robot that is autonomous that can be used as a sentry for enclosed areas.
+The main goal for the project is to create a robot can autonomously map and navigate enclosed areas.
 The robot will be able to map an unknown room and localize itself on the map.
-It will be able to determine if a person has entered the room.
-Once the person is detected, it will alert the user and all the user to control the vehicle.
-The project has the following main objectives to help with these goals: Autonomous Control, Mapping and Localization, Object Avoidance, Object Detection, and Remote Control.
+It will also be able to determine if motion has occurred in the room.
+Once the motion is detected, it will alert the user.
+The user can then assume control of the robot or take other action.
+The project has the following main objectives to help with these goals: Autonomous Control, Mapping and Localization, Object Avoidance, Motion Detection, and Remote Control.

 A main objective for this project is Autonomous Control.
 The robot must be able to perform its tasks without user control.
-It must implement Mapping and Localization, Object Detection, and Object Avoidance.
+It must implement Mapping and Localization, Motion Detection, and Object Avoidance.
 It must map the enclosed area and localize itself in that area, while avoiding any obstacles in its way.
-It must be able to detect objects, like humans, and alert the user when a person is found.
+It must be able to detect motion, like humans entering the room, and alert the user when motion is found.
 The alert can include an image, or video, of what the robot discovered.

 Another main objective is Remote Control.
-Once a person is detected, the user will be alerted and be given the option to take control of the robot.
+Once motion is detected, the user will be alerted and be given the option to take control of the robot.
 The user will be able to control the robot on a computer, and if we have time, via a phone app.